brevdev/brev-docs/docs/howto/configure-ssh-proxy-daemon-at-boot.md

 ### Linux

-add the the following configuration to `/etc/systemd/user/brev.service` or `$HOME/.config/systemd/user/brev.service`
+Add the the following configuration to `/etc/systemd/user/brev.service` or `$HOME/.config/systemd/user/brev.service`

 ```ini